mojikosu/vinylstation/README.md

 - Output the digitised stream over HLS

 ## Requirements:
 - Raspberry Pi 4 or 3b+ with internet access (WARNING: My test have shown that a **Raspi 3b**+ is capable at most of outputting **one** HLS stream alongside audio fingerprinting.
 If you should choose to output multiple audio streams, expect considerable dropouts!
-Please adapt the configuration files accordingly.)
+Please adapt the configuration files accordingly.) \Therefore, Icecast MP3 stream has been disabled in the script to make VinylStation a purely HLS streaming device.
+However, all the code necessary is still contained in the script and the relevant files are created.
+So it's up to you to choose how you would like to stream.
+Currently, this involves a bit of code digging.
 - Recent Raspbian OS Lite (≥ Bookworm, ≥ 32-bit)
 - Micro SD card (8Gb is enough)
 - A USB (Phono Preamp) sound interface **Note**: In fact, you can hook up any analog audio source, as the underlying software is source media agnostic.
 Successfully tested have been: https://www.behringer.com/product.html?modelCode=0805-AAF and https://artproaudio.com/phonopreamps/product/357989/usbphonoplusprojectseries